 Visitor Guidelines at UPMC McKeesport

-- Flowers are permitted in patient rooms, except on the Critical Care Unit (CCU).
+- UPMC McKeesport allows flowers in all patient rooms, except on the Critical Care Unit (CCU).

 - Please check with the nurse before offering a patient anything to eat or drink.

 To prevent infection

 - People who are coughing, sneezing, or ill must not visit.